Cherries

 ARE THERE WAYS TO KEEP MY BILL FROM GOING UP?

-While the rate change will impact all members, you can always look for new ways to make sure your home is as energy-efficient as possible, which can save you a little money along the way.
+While the proposed rate change will impact all members, you can always look for new ways to make sure your home is as energy efficient as possible, which can save you a little money along the way.
 We also offer free home energy assessments and a residential time of use rate, which allows members to take advantage of lower energy rates during off-peak hours of the day.
 For more information on these options, click here!

 I’M NOT A RESIDENTIAL MEMBER, AM I SEEING A RATE INCREASE TOO?

 Yes.
-This rate increase will impact all rate classes.
+This rate increase would impact all rate classes.
 For more information on your specific rate class, check out the “Types of Rates” tab.
 If you need help identifying your rate class, you can look at the header on the back side of your bill, where it says “Rate.”

 IF RATES ARE INCREASING, WILL MY CREDIT FOR EXCESS GENERATION THROUGH NET METERING ALSO INCREASE?